 Eugene Lang Opportunity Awards make it easier for students with financial need and academic merit to participate in the many co-curricular programs and initiatives available at Lang.
 A number of awards up to $5,000 are made every fall and spring semester and every winter and summer break.
 There are two distinct categories of Opportunity Awards:

 Full information is accessible at newschool.edu/lang/opportunity-awards.

-Deadline: The deadline to apply for spring 2019 is October 1, 2018.Webpage and Application Form: bit.ly/lang-globalFocus: Civic engagement, global learning, mentoringEligibility Criteria: Current full-time Eugene Lang College studentsAmount: Awards up to $5,000 for a Lang study abroad program
+Deadline: October 1, 2018 (Spring Ambassadors); March 1, 2019 (Summer/Fall Ambassadors)Webpage and Application Form: bit.ly/lang-globalFocus: Civic engagement, global learning, mentoringEligibility Criteria: Current full-time Eugene Lang College studentsAmount: Awards up to $5,000 for a Lang study abroad program